Boost psychological well-being with coaching

 1. Autonomy

 One of the best ways to build up your autonomy is to improve your confidence in yourself.
-A confident person is comfortable with the choices they make and doesn’t seek or become easily influenced by the opinions of others.
+A confident person is comfortable with the choices they make in their daily life and doesn’t seek or become easily influenced by the opinions of others.
 To make yourself more confident, remind yourself of all of the good traits about yourself.
 Write them down.
 Don’t be shy—there are tons of great qualities you have that make you who you are.

 2. Environmental mastery

 If you feel like you are the creator of your own destiny, that’s a sign you have high environmental mastery in your overall psychological well-being.
-If you can’t wholeheartedly agree with that statement, consider what aspects in your life feel out of your control.
+If you can’t wholeheartedly agree with that statement, consider what aspects of your life feel out of your control.
 Then, ask yourself if they are things that can even be controlled.

 Sometimes you may feel overwhelmed because things happen without warning, but it’s important to keep in mind there is only so much you can control in your own life.
 Practice mindfulness to help yourself focus on the present and avoid worrying about things that you don’t have a say in.
+This can help reduce negative emotions and increase emotional well-being.

 3. Personal growth